digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 As a result, the CN QS guides may not accurately reflect the state of the application.
 If you find errors or other inconsistencies, please contact your representative at Digital Asset.

+.. review(sm): why not link to raising issues on the public GitHub repository?

 This guide walks through the installation and ``LocalNet`` deployment of the CN QS.

+.. review(sm): split this into two sections, one for installation and one for deployment

 Prerequisites
 =============